 Everyone deserves fresh, healthy food, yet food pantries are routinely stocked with unhealthy options.
 The F2FP program at Holly Hill Farm aims to change that via teen volunteers who plant, grow and deliver organic vegetables and herbs to local food pantries.
-Last year, we donated over 1,500 lbs of produce to these pantries!
+Last year, we donated over 2,000 pounds of produce to these pantries!

 The program enables students to fulfill school-mandated community service hours with hands-on work on the farm.
 Volunteers participate in every aspect of the project, from seed to harvest.